gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Merge `CppSourceSet.lib()` and `CppSourceSet.dependency()`.
 - Allow a `Binary` to be attached to a publication.
 - Update publication so that a binary's include, link and runtime files are published.
-- Need to be able to deal with the fact that only position-independent binaries can be linked into position-independent binaries
-    - Make it possible to build a position-independent variant of a static library binary
-    - Add the '-fPIC' flag when compiling to ensure that the static library can be included in a shared library
-    - Change dependency resolution to choose the position-indepenent variant of a static library when linking into a shared library

 ## Open issues